What’s In A Name: Christmas/Hanukkah Edition

 The Christmas/Hanukkah holidays have produced some fun and festive Thoroughbred names registered with The Jockey Club since the organization started maintaining official registrations in 1894 and maintaining records through the American Stud Book in 1896.

-There have been 17 horses named Christmas registered in several countries throughout the years, the most successful being a Coolmore homebred about-to-be 3-year-old son of Galileo (out of the grade 1 winner Christmas Kid, an Edward Evans homebred, but more on her in a bit) who has won a pair of races in Europe from nine starts this year.
-Other notable Christmases include a steeplechase race horse who at one time owned the course record at Fair Hill and a handicap winner by Prix de l’Arc de Triomphe runner-up Santa Claus, who himself sired the classic winner Reindeer.
+There have been 17 horses named Christmas registered in several countries throughout the years, the most successful being a Coolmore homebred son of Galileo (out of the grade 1 winner Christmas Kid, an Edward Evans homebred, but more on her in a bit) who has won a pair of races in Europe from nine starts this year.
+Other notable Christmases include a steeplechase runner who at one time owned the course record at Fair Hill, and a handicap winner by Prix de l’Arc de Triomphe runner-up Santa Claus, who himself sired the classic winner Reindeer.

 Speaking of Santa Claus, there have been four horses named Santa Claus overall, including one bred in St. Thomas, and none in the United States since 1941.